fmilana/tacodingassistant/README.md

 ![Screenshot of the text tab](static/res/screenshots/text.png)

-Using XGBoost to classify word2vec embeddings and generate interactive coding suggestions.
+Using XGBoost to classify GloVe embeddings and generate interactive coding suggestions.

 ## How to run the Python script